The Four Stages of Successful Learning

 Contributor: Grade Power Learning

-Successful learning consists of a series of purposeful activities – activities that we can control and direct.
-Children must learn that it is possible to control and direct their learning activities.
+Successful learning consists of a series of purposeful activities – learning activities that we can control and direct.
+Children must acquire learning skills that it is possible to control and direct their learning activities.
 Often, they see this as an entirely new idea.
-Most kids are unaware of the power and control they possess!
+Most kids are unaware of the power and control they possess! – Grade Power Learning

-There are four primary stages in any learning cycle.
+There are four primary stages in all learning skills.
 Until each stage is completed, no real learning occurs.
-The four stages of successful learning are singular or solitary stages.
+The four stages of successful learning activities are singular or solitary stages.

 In order to understand how to help kids develop better and more active learning skills, it is necessary to understand the stages of successful learning and how each stage supports every other stage.